Jean28518/linux-guides/security-check/README.md

 - Are PPAs or other sources activated?
 - Are automatic security updates activated?
 - Is log4j detected?
+- Is unused software installed?
+- Is wine installed?

 ## Network Security